simonsobs/socs/docs/agents/cryomech_cpa.rst

 Docker
 ``````
-The Cryomech CPA1114 Agent should be configured to run in a Docker container.
+The Cryomech CPA Agent should be configured to run in a Docker container.
 An example docker-compose service configuration is shown here::

   ocs-ptc1:
-    image: simonsobs/ocs-cryomech-cpa1114-agent:latest
+    image: simonsobs/ocs-cryomech-cpa-agent:latest
     hostname: ocs-docker
     network_mode: "host"
     volumes: